cafeibit/Azure-Data-Engineering/README.md

 * To to build Data Warehouses using modern architecture patterns by using Azure Synapse Analytics.
 * To optimize data warehouse query performance in Azure Synapse Analytics
   *  The design decisions around how to split and disperse this data among the nodes and then to the storage is important to querying workloads,
-  *  as the correct selection minimizes data movement that is a primary cause of performance issues in a Synapse dedicated SQL Pool environment.
+  *  The correct selection minimizes data movement that is a primary cause of performance issues in a Synapse dedicated SQL Pool environment.
   *  Selecting the correct table distribution can have an impact on the data load and query performance: Round robin / Hash  distribution, Replicated tables.
+  *  Use indexes to improve query performance: Clustered columnstore index, Clustered index, Non-clustered index
 * To integrate SQL and Apache Spark pools in Azure Synapse Analytics
 * To manage and monitor data warehouse activities in Azure Synapse Analytics
 * To analyze and optimize data warehouse storage in Azure Synapse Analytics